Non-domestic species at Featherside

 Predator proofing: There's some site, I don't remember it, that sells little flashing solar powered lights that repel owls.
 But if you can't find or afford those, try this!

-Prospecting For Nest Sites by Cavity-Nesting Ducks of the Genus Bucephala -- a pdf file from The Condor, Volume 87, Number 4, November, 1985.
+Prospecting For Nest Sites by Cavity-Nesting Ducks of the Genus Bucephala -- from The Condor, Volume 87, Number 4, November, 1985.

 There are some wonderful waterfowl posters available from the artist Monte Dolack.
 I love 'em!